KimLHill/MSP3/README.md

 * The website is for a fictional online cookbook, the content is fictional and was created by myself.
 * I used this [post](https://stackoverflow.com/questions/37247474/es6-in-jshint-jshintrc-has-esversion-but-still-getting-warning-using-atom) to get the comment to resolve the JSHint warnings cause by esversion: 6.
 * I used this [post](https://stackoverflow.com/questions/31575496/prevent-negative-inputs-in-form-input-type-number) to get the min="0" class for ensuring only positive numbers could be added for my numeric form input fields on the add recipe and edit recipe forms.
+* I used this [Code Institute Slack thread](https://code-institute-room.slack.com/archives/C7JQY2RHC/p1612694378461500), specifically the code template provided by user Pauld0051 to get the template code that I could modify to get my recipes page to display in reverse order, so that they newest added recipe was displayed at the top of the list.
 * Photos used were from [Wheybox's Instagram page](https://www.instagram.com/whey_box/), a link to each for each image is provided below under Media.

 ### Acknowledgements ###